 1. Predictions are possible in economics, but forecasts are generally not possible.

 2. Net investment is the driver of economic growth.
+Money or credit is necessary but not sufficient for investment.

 3. There is an optimal structure of aggregate demand for maximum economic growth.